LindySez | Recipes

 Here is what you need to make these delicious easy Blueberry Muffins

-Blueberries, as you may know, are a nutritional powerhouse providing 24% of your daily requirement for Vitamin C, 36T of Vitamin K, and 25% Manganese in a 1 cup serving.
+Blueberries, as you may know, are a nutritional powerhouse providing 24% of your daily requirement for Vitamin C, 36T of Vitamin K, and 25% Manganese in a 1-cup serving.

-Wait Lindy, Manganese?
+Wait, Lindy, Manganese?
 Don't you mean Magnesium?

 No, I mean Manganese which is a trace mineral that helps the body form connective tissue, bones, blood-clotting factors, and sex hormones.

-Step by step instructions to make these Homemade Buttermilk Blueberry Muffins
+Step-by-step instructions to make these Homemade Buttermilk Blueberry Muffins

 • I like to use a large muffin tin for this recipe, only 6 cups rather than 9 to 12.
 But whichever size you use you need to either grease them well or line them with cupcake liners.
 Colorful ones are always fun.